JenspederM/kedro-databricks/docs/getting_started.md

 You can choose how resources are generated using `-g/--resource-generator`:

-- `node` (default): creates a workflow task for each Kedro node with dependencies.
+- `node` (default): creates a job task for each Kedro node with dependencies.
 - `pipeline`: creates a single task that runs the entire pipeline.

 You can also provide a fully-qualified dotted path to a custom generator class